 Nurse Licensure Compact Status

 Ohio is the 38th jurisdiction to have enacted the NLC allowing nurses to have one multistate license.
-The NLC will be implemented in Ohio on January 1st, 2023.
+The NLC was implemented in Ohio on January 1st, 2023.

 Is Ohio a Walk-Through State?

 RNs and LPNs are not required to complete any contact hours of CE for the period immediately following Ohio licensure by NCLEX.

 For each subsequent renewal, nurses must complete at least 24 contact hours of CE which must include at least one contact hour of Category A CE for each renewal.

 Nurses who have been licensed in Ohio by endoresement for less than or equal to one year prior to the initial Ohio license renewal must complete at least 12 contact hours of CE, instead of 24.

 What Is the Average Travel Nursing Salary in Ohio?

 The average salary for a travel nurse in Ohio is $2,244 per week.

 Always pay attention to the cost of living for each Ohio city you are considering working in to better understand how far your salary will stretch.